 - Appear Here: offers short-term space.
 The company's online platform allows landlords to list their space for free, for brands to book, like booking a hotel room.

 Before investing in one of these portals we suggest you speak with a Chartered Financial Advisor.
 Our goal is to provide data and insights to reduce your fees, improve your access to innovative offerings so you can act on your own.
-With a low upfront cost of participation, real estate equity crowdfunding continues to grow into 2020.
+With a low upfront cost of participation, real estate equity crowdfunding continues to grow.
 We believe the trend will further gain in popularity as the broader market begins to tighten.
 New and seasoned investors will have to do more with less to capitalize on fruitful returns that become harder to find.

 These platforms increase availability of information to investors and speculators alike.
 While the growth potential is attractive, investors need to tread cautiously.
 All investments worth your time and hard-earned cash will inherently present challenges and risks, producing the higher rates of return you desire.